RisingOrchards/igorbox_support/docs/igorbox/output-8/technical-info.md

 The onboard audio Digital to Analog Converter (DAC) is a [Texas Instruments PCM5102A](https://www.ti.com/product/PCM5102A).
 This is a 24-bit DAC that can handle sample rates well into the audiophile range.

-Being audio snobs ourselves, we wanted to make sure that the audio quality was top-notch, so we spent a great deal of time and testing to make sure the audio circuits are very clean and free of noise.
+Being audio snobs ourselves, we spent a great deal of time designing and testing to make sure the audio sound is clean and free of noise even at high amplifaction levels.

 Beyond this, we support lossless audio formats like FLAC and WAV, so you can be sure that your audio will sound great!
 (We also support MP3 and AAC for those that need smaller file sizes).